Slayce/The-Duel-of-Worlds/README.md

 I was in charge of the software architecture and of the coordination of the different sub-teams of two we created.
 The sub-team I was in was in charge of the core of the program (package jeu), but I also helped with the GUI one (package ihm).

 ## Description
 The goal of this school project was to make great use of MVC design pattern using the Java Swing GUI toolkit, and we decided to create a game based on the idea of Heartstone.
+We also had to organise ourselves using SCRUM methods.

 The idea is that two different universes fight against each other.
 By default, there are two universes available : Star Wars and Harry Potter.
 We created a set of cards with life and attack points for each universe.